DataQuesters-Navigating-the-Data-Mines/Data-Mining/README.md

 ## Questions:

     a.
 Prevalence and Severity of COVID-19:
-        Question: What is the prevalence and severity of COVID-19 among emergency patients in Delhi?
+        Question: What is the prevalence and severity of COVID-19 among emergency patients in Mexico?
         Objective: Analyze the distribution and severity of COVID-19 cases in the dataset.

     b.
 Age-Related Impact: